-Can a pregnant woman take part in a survey involving questionnaires?
+Can a pregnant woman take part in a survey study involving questionnaires if the IRB hasn’t specifically approved participation of pregnant women?

 No. If the research is federally funded, pregnant women may take part in research only when the IRB has approved the research under Subpart B.